Dr. Sarah E. Carlson, LPC-S, RPT-S, EMDR-Trained

 Oh Baby!
 Fitness® Pre/Postnatal Certified Instructor, and Mindfulness Certification Training (MCT) Graduate from Dallas Yoga Center.
 She specializes in early childhood development, and she enjoys working with clients who experience various concerns, including anxiety, depression, grief, aggression, life transitions, twice-exceptionalism, and special needs.
 Dr. Carlson also works with twins and families with multiples.

-Currently, Dr. Carlson is an adjunct faculty member at the University of North Texas and just completed training for Eye Movement Desensitization & Reprocessing (EMDR) though the Trauma Institute & Child Trauma Institute.
+Currently, Dr. Carlson is an adjunct faculty member at the University of North Texas and has completed training for Eye Movement Desensitization & Reprocessing (EMDR) though the Trauma Institute & Child Trauma Institute.

 Dr. Carlson has been awarded DFW Child magazine's designated "Mom-Approved Doctor" award in 2018, 2019, 2021, 2022.